imangareeboo/personalwebsite/_pages/about.md

 During the pandemic, I tutored my younger brother through 5th grade, which he completed through FLVS: Florida Virtual School.
 In the 2021-2022 school year, I taught 4th grade English and 5th grade English and Social Studies at Leaders Preparatory School in Orlando, FL, a private Muslim school.

 I was accepted to the University of Miami's English Phd Program in Spring of 2022, and began coursework in August 2022.
-I worked in the Writing Center during the first year, and will be teaching WRS 105 and WRS 106 in the 2023-2024 school year.
+I worked in the Writing Center during the first year, and taught WRS 105 and WRS 106 in the 2023-2024 school year.
+I am currently the Writing Studies Fellow for the 2024-2025

 Personal
 -----